 Zinc is involved in many biochemical functions.
 Over 300 enzymes require zinc for their activation and nearly 2000 transcription factors require zinc for gene expression.
 Zinc is essential for immune function.
 Zinc is also an effective antioxidant and anti-inflammatory agent.
 In therapeutic dosages, zinc has been used for the treatment of acute diarrhea in infants and children, common cold, Wilson’s disease, sickle cell disease and for prevention of blindness in patients with age related macular degeneration.

 Several clinical trials document that adequate intakes of vitamin C and zinc ameliorate symptoms and shorten the duration of respiratory tract infections including the common cold.
 The U.S. National Research Council set a Tolerable Upper Intake of 40 mg/day of zinc.
 Too much zinc can be as much of a problem as too little.
-Most
+Most experts recommend 20-30 mg/day.

 Advice – Zinc taken daily may help prevent the common cold.
 Adequate zinc shortens the duration and severity of the common cold.